smartninja/wd2-py3-exercises/lesson-05/docker-mongo-example/README.md

 6. When you want to finish, type `exit` in the shell.
 7. Finally, type `docker-compose down` to shut down the containers.

-You can also open a PostgreSQL Admin page on [http://localhost:8080](http://localhost:8080).
+You can also open a MongoDB Admin page on [http://localhost:8081](http://localhost:8081).